brixmavu/100-Days-of-Code/dayidea/day2.md

 By default we see login interface when click event is clicked we see registration interface

-Just changing css propeties via js in a way
+Just changing CSS propeties via JavaScript
 >Currently in style.css
 >```
 >#registration{